-Mayweather, who took pride in showing off his newly-acquired property earlier this year, was not home at the time of the burglary, according to police reports.
+According to police reports, Mayweather, who took pride in showing off his newly acquired property earlier this year, was not home at the time of the burglary.

-Police were called on Tuesday afternoon regarding the incident, in which costly luggage, sunglasses and other items were taken.
+Mayweather’s team called the police on Tuesday afternoon regarding the incident.
+Thieves took costly luggage, sunglasses, and other items.

-During a recent trip to China, Mayweather denied reports of a return to the ring following statements made by Showtime boss Stephen Espinoza.
+During a recent trip to China, Mayweather denied reports of returning to the ring following statements made by Showtime boss Stephen Espinoza.

-Innocent comments made by Espinoza that he would welcome Floyd should he decide to fight for a 51st time were made into something they are not, according to Mayweather.
+According to Mayweather, innocent comments made by Espinoza that he would welcome Floyd should he decide to fight for the 51st time were made into something they are not.

-Now 40 years old, Mayweather last fought when defeating Conor McGregor via late stoppage in Las Vegas over the summer, improving his standout record to 50-0 in the process.
+Now 40 years old, Mayweather last fought when defeating Conor McGregor via late stoppage in Las Vegas over the summer.
+He improved his standout record to 50-0 in the process.